-March 23, 2018
+September 17, 2018

 Ms. Michelle Arsenault National Organic Standards Board USDA-AMS-NOP 1400 Independence Ave.
-SW., Room 2648-S, Mail Stop 0268 Washington, DC 20250-0268
+SW Room 2648-S, Mail Stop 0268 Washington, DC 20250-0268

 Re.
-CS: Nonylphenol ethoxylates in "inerts"
+CS, LS, NOP: Nonylphenol ethoxylates; moving forward on "inerts" review

-These comments to the National Organic Standards Board (NOSB) on its Spring 2018 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Fall 2018 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers, and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.